w314/notes/javaNotes/javaQA.md

 - provide no functionality to object
 - automatically called at object creation when a class is instanceated

-### 42-2.10 What is the difference between an array and an ArrayList?
+### 42 array vs. ArrayList What is the difference between an array and an ArrayList?

-### 43-2.11 What is the difference between an Error and an Exception?
+### 43 Error vs. Exception What is the difference between an Error and an Exception?

 Both `Error` and `Exception` extend the `Throwable` class